openshift-psap/dgx-blogpost/DGX-A100_GPU-Operator_testing/blogpost.md

 [MLCommons MLPerf v0.7 repository], running against [the COCO dataset](https://cocodataset.org/).

-In the following sections, we first describe how we prepared the cluster, then we go through the functional testing of the MIG partitioning control of the GPU Operator.
-Then, we present the performance benchmarking we performed to validate the speed up gain when using multiple GPUs to run the SSD algorithm, and the performance isolation when running multiple independent workloads on each of the GPUs.
+In the following sections, we describe how we prepared the cluster, then go through the functional testing of the MIG partitioning control of the GPU Operator.
+We also present the performance benchmarking performed to validate the speed up gain when using multiple GPUs to run the SSD algorithm, and the performance isolation when running multiple independent workloads on each of the GPUs.